-We maintain two Credit and Security Agreements with Wells Fargo Bank, National Association, or Wells Fargo, that provide us with a line of credit of up to \$10 million in the aggregate.
-At March 31, 2010, we had \$7.6 million outstanding under this line of credit.
+We maintain two Credit and Security Agreements (the "Agreements") with Wells Fargo Bank, National Association, or Wells Fargo, that provide us with a credit facility up to \$10 million in the aggregate.
+At March 31, 2011, we had \$7.1 million outstanding under this line of credit.
 Under this credit facility, we are required to satisfy specified financial and restrictive covenants.
-Failure to comply with these covenants could cause an event of default which, if not cured or waived, could require us to repay substantial indebtedness immediately.
-At several times during the Fiscal 2010 and as of March 31, 2010, we have been in noncompliance with certain covenants under the credit facility.
-In connection with each event of noncompliance, Wells Fargo has waived the event of default and, on several occasions, we have amended the credit facility agreements in response to the default and waiver.
-For more information, see the section below entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
-If we had not obtained these waivers, or if we are ever again in noncompliance, we may not be able to draw additional funds under the credit facility.
-In addition, we have pledged our accounts receivables, inventories, equipment, patents and other assets as collateral under the credit facility agreements, which would be subject to seizure by Wells Fargo if we were in default and unable to repay the indebtedness.
-As a condition of the recent amended Agreements, we have restricted \$5.0 million of cash as additional security for the credit facility.
-Wells Fargo also has the option to terminate the credit facility or accelerate the indebtedness during a period of noncompliance.
+Failure to comply with these covenants could cause an event of default which, if not cured or waived, could require us to repay substantial indebtedness immediately or allow Wells Fargo to terminate the credit facility.
+In addition, we have pledged our accounts receivables, inventories, equipment, patents and other assets as collateral under the Agreements which would be subject to seizure by Wells Fargo if we were in default and unable to repay the indebtedness.